mouradboutrid/geometry_dash_RL/docs/reward_shaping.rst

 Overview
 --------

 Dense reward shaping is critical for learning in sparse-reward environments.
-I design separate reward functions for Cube and Ship modes, each exploiting mode-specific dynamics.
+We design separate reward functions for Cube and Ship modes, each exploiting mode-specific dynamics.

 **Core Insight**: Reward signal should guide exploration toward successful policies without over-constraining behavior.